iokuznetsov/iokuznetsov.github.io/_pages/about.md

 Before that, I worked on computational linguistics, probing and interpretability.
 This journey is described – at length – [here](https://tuprints.ulb.tu-darmstadt.de/19851/).

-Even earlier, I studied Theoretical and Applied Linguistics at the Lomonosov Moscow State University, and worked as an NLP researcher at the Higher School of Economics, in Russia.
+And before that, I studied Theoretical and Applied Linguistics at the Lomonosov Moscow State University, and worked as an NLP researcher at the Higher School of Economics, in Russia.

 Broadly, I am interested in new empirical approaches to AI evaluation, human-AI interaction and collaboration.
 I like clever applications of AI for scientific work, education, and complex tasks.
 I love cross-disciplinary research.
 I am interested in responsible and safe AI, and co-lecture a course on Ethics for NLP and AI together with [Iryna Gurevych](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/head_ukp/index.en.jsp).